November to Remember (1995)

 November to Remember (1995) was the third November to Remember professional wrestling event produced by Extreme Championship Wrestling (ECW).
-The event took place on November 18, 1995 in the ECW Arena in Philadelphia, Pennsylvania.
-The event marked the return of Sabu to ECW after a failed stint in World Championship Wrestling (WCW) and the ECW debut of The Blue Meanie.
+The event took place on November 18, 1995 in the ECW Arena in Philadelphia, Pennsylvania in the United States.
+The event marked the return of Sabu to ECW after a stint in World Championship Wrestling (WCW) and the ECW debut of The Blue Meanie.

 Nine professional wrestling matches were contested at the event.
 The main event was a tag team match, in which Terry Funk and Tommy Dreamer took on Raven and Cactus Jack.
-Featured matches on the undercard were Mikey Whipwreck versus Steve Austin for the World Heavyweight Championship, The Sandman and 2 Cold Scorpio versus The Public Enemy (Rocco Rock and Johnny Grunge) for the World Television Championship and the World Tag Team Championship and Rey Misterio, Jr. versus Psicosis in a Mexican Death match.
+Featured matches on the undercard were Mikey Whipwreck versus Steve Austin for the ECW World Heavyweight Championship, The Sandman and 2 Cold Scorpio versus The Public Enemy (Rocco Rock and Johnny Grunge) for the ECW World Television Championship and the ECW World Tag Team Championship and Rey Misterio Jr. versus Psicosis in a Mexican death match.

 Storylines

 The event featured wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches played out on ECW's television program Hardcore TV.

 Tommy Dreamer had been involved in a feud with Raven since the summer of 1995.
 At Wrestlepalooza, Dreamer Cactus Jack and The Pitbulls (Pitbull #1 and Pitbull #2) took on Raven, Stevie Richards, Big Dick Dudley and Dudley Dudley in an eight-man tag team match, during which Jack turned on Dreamer by hitting him with a DDT and allowed Raven to pin him.
 Jack switched his allegiance to Raven and joined Raven's Nest, thus joining him in his feud with Dreamer.
 Jack renounced the hardcore wrestling style of ECW and criticized the fans and Dreamer for enjoying it.
 At Gangstas Paradise, Dreamer interfered in Raven and Richards' title defense of the World Tag Team Championship against Pitbulls in a two out of three falls match and took the injured Pitbull #2's place to pin Raven.
 However, Bill Alfonso overturned the decision and tried to award the win to Raven and Richards but ECW commissioner Tod Gordon came and restarted the match.
 Pitbulls went on to win the World Tag Team Championship.
 On the October 10 episode of Hardcore TV, Dreamer attempted to make the save for El Puerto Riqueño, who was being attacked by Raven and Jack after Jack had beaten Riqueño in a match.
 However, Dreamer was double teamed and Jack drove him through a table with a diving elbow drop with barbed wire around his elbow.
 On the November 14 episode of Hardcore TV, Dreamer and Jack had a match against each other, in which Raven interfered and both men attacked Dreamer until Terry Funk made the save for Dreamer, leading to a match between the two teams at November to Remember.